How Do I Know if My Coffee Beans Are Still Good?

 - Proper Storage

 I’ll keep this simple - air, moisture, heat, and light can all negatively impact your coffee.
 If you want to protect the integrity of your precious beans, store them in a cool, dark, dry place inside an airtight container and you’ll be good!

 - Buy Coffee That Is Packed For Freshness

 If you’re buying from a local coffee shop, check the roast date and find one that is less than a week old so you still have a few weeks to enjoy it at peak freshness.
 If you’re at the grocery store, try to purchase a coffee that is nitrogen flushed.
 This process virtually eliminates all oxygen inside the bag and keeps it fresh and stable until the bag is opened.

 Also, always be sure that any packaged coffee you buy has a valve on it.
 This valve allows CO2 to escape (part of the degassing process) while not allowing oxygen in, pretty cool!

 Bruvi’s Fight Against Stale Coffee

 At Bruvi®, we take every step to ensure you will never have stale coffee from our coffee brewer.
 We use state of the art technology in our B-Pods® that allows us to provide the same level of coffee freshness you would expect at a specialty coffee shop in the convenience of a shelf stable pod.
+We do this by packing our coffee within 24 hours of grinding and hermetically sealing our pods to preserve freshness.
 Throughout the entire pod packaging process, our coffee is free from any notable exposure to air and remains that way until the very moment you start brewing.
 This means with Bruvi®, you’re making the freshest cup of gourmet coffee on the block, and yes, you better believe all those amazing flavor notes will be there!